Naitik4516/Gravia-4/README.md

 # Gravia

-A virtual destktop assistant created by python
+A virtual desktop assistant created by python

+### Warning
+- **It is now unmaintained** Check out [Gravia 5.0](https://github.com/Naitik4516/Gravia-5) for the latest version of Gravia
+- This project is only for educational purpose
+- If you are using this project for your own purpose then you have to change the api keys and password in the code

 ![Logo](https://i.ibb.co/VHFfW8J/Gravia-logos.jpg)